Be sustainable and learn how to make your clothes last longer

 6- Removing stains

 Stains can make your garments look old and ruin them.
 The first step to take, for most stains, is to soak your garment in cold water or, at least, blot the stain with cold water to prevent setting.
 Do not rub.

-- For oily stains, sprinkle talcum, baby powder or cornstarch over them to absorb the oil.
-Leave it for 10 minutes, and then brush away.
+- Oily stains: Sprinkle talcum, baby powder or cornstarch over them to absorb the oil.
+Leave it for 10 minutes, and then brush it away.

-- White vinegar can do wonders, mixed with an equal amount of water.
-Use it in your wash to refresh clothes and remove stains like perspiration or deodorant patches on silk, for example.
+- Perspiration or deodorant patches: White vinegar can do wonders when mixed with an equal amount of water.
+Use this mix to wash clothes and remove stains like perspiration or deodorant patches on silk, for example.

 7- Take proper care of your shoes

 Besides your clothes, you can also give a longer life to your favourite shoes by looking after them properly.
 And we all know that shoes can make or break your outfit, so make sure they don’t look frumpy.

 - Firstly, spray your leather shoes, bags and even jackets with a water-resistant leather protector every few months.